EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

 mapping of the (zero, one, or more) source formats to a non-defaults native formats.
 The source formats are not restricted to the read-only ones.
 This option accepts comma-separated list of MIME-type pairs.
+The MIME-types used for this option must be defined in the *Format Registry* (see ":ref:`FormatsConfiguration`").

 .. _ConfigurationOptionsWCST11: